-RESEARCH TOPICS FOR XLI CYCLE
+RESEARCH TOPICS FOR XLII CYCLE

 1 (one) position with grant to be carried out mainly at the University of Modena and Reggio Emilia (Italy) on the following Research topic: